It can be a bit overwhelming when you discover a new enjoyable hobby, but don't know where to get started.

 We have a range of supplies for adding colour to your cards.
 Check out our catalogue for some options.

-Come along to a workshop or class and try some of the different methods for adding colour!
+Come along to a class and try some of the different methods for adding colour!

 You might like to choose a roll of ribbon that matches your cardstock.
 Get together with a friend and get a roll each and share.